Skip to main content

-Elvis Presley fans travel from far and wide to visit his Memphis, TN home, Graceland.
+Elvis Presley fans travel from far and wide to visit his Graceland home in Memphis, Tennessee.
 Since opening its doors in 1982, the destination has welcomed millions of fans worldwide.
 Typically, tours include the home and its grounds, and a pavilion where priceless Elvis memorabilia can be admired.
 But now, Graceland has introduced an even more immersive Elvis experience, allowing fans to be a “Presley for a day.”

-‘Presley for a Day’ includes unprecedented access to Graceland and Elvis Presley memorabilia
+‘Presley for a Day’ includes unprecedented access to Graceland and Elvis memorabilia

 Graceland’s new immersive experience, “Presley for a Day,” is a seven-hour deep dive into some of Elvis Presley’s hidden treasures.
 But, it is limited to only eight people per day.

-Thus, this is a one-in-a-lifetime chance to go backstage at the home Elvis loved.
-However, this ultra-exclusive experience comes at a steep cost:$6,000 for a group of up to 4 people.
+Thus, this is a once-in-a-lifetime chance to go backstage at the home Elvis loved.
+However, this ultra-exclusive experience comes at a steep cost: $6,000 for a group of up to four people.

-For that, here’s what fans get to see and do, per a Graceland press release.
-Visitors will be provided with a personal tour guide, hold some of Elvis’ treasures (while wearing white gloves), and ride in one of the king’s beloved golf carts.
+For that, visitors will be provided with a personal tour guide, hold some of Elvis’ treasures (while wearing white gloves), and ride in one of the king’s beloved golf carts.
 A stable visit is included, as well as a Graceland archives experience, a meal at Moriah’s house (located in the home’s pasture), an after-hours tour, and a bag of goodies reportedly worth $450.

-The Elvis Presley Experience allows fans to truly experience his beloved home, and its grounds, like members of his family.
-This includes enjoying some of Elvis’ favorite foods says Angie Marchese, Graceland’s archivist.
+The Elvis Presley Experience allows fans to truly experience his beloved home and its grounds like family members.
+This includes enjoying some of Elvis’ favorite foods, says Graceland’s archivist Angie Marchese.

 She told ABC News that fans can expect to enjoy a meal very similar to those enjoyed by Elvis and his family.
 “Food was important to Elvis,” said Angie Marchese, the home’s archivist.